react-cosmos/react-cosmos/docs/README.md

 - **Library over framework approach**: Instead of replicating all the environments it operates in, React Cosmos functions as a modular library that can be seamlessly integrated into any environment.
 This enables compatibility with a wide range of bundlers while ensuring a compact and robust React Cosmos codebase.
 - **Comprehensive plugin system**: React Cosmos offers extensive extendability while maintaining a small core API surface area.
 This means that all aspects of React Cosmos are pluggable, and even the core functionality is built using the same plugin APIs.
 - **Dedicated to React**: React Cosmos focuses solely on React.
 By doing so, it harnesses the full potential of the React component model and delivers an exceptional experience for React developers.
-We firmly believe that React is just getting started and has a bright future ahead.
+We firmly believe that React is still just getting started and holds a bright future ahead.

 ---